forkwell-io/fch-kit-combat/README.md

 ## Functions
  1. Provide users with latest data and statistics on the pandemic.
  2. Notify users if they have potentially come into close contact or is a high risk of entering an area with confirmed cases.
- 3. Enables users to be informed and take necessary precautions.
+ 3. Enable users to be informed and take necessary precautions.

 ## Screenshots
  ### Login Screen